5 Days in Crete – A Love Letter to My Favorite Greek Island (and Its Moussaka, Beaches & Sunsets)

 Day 5: Balos Beach & Kissamos

-Balos is a lagoon that can be reached either by ferry that runs several times a day from Kissamos, a small town about 40 minutes from Chania.
-Or Balos can be reached by car.
-The last 4 miles of the drive is on a dirt/rock road up the side of the mountain to Balos.
+Balos can also be reached by car.
+It’s an easy drive to Kissamos and thr base of Balos from Chania, but the last 4 miles of the drive is on a dirt/rock road up the side of the mountain to Balos.
 The ride isn’t terrible, but it’s definitely not for nervous drivers.
 Also, rental car companies are fairly adamant you don’t drive rentals up the rock road and that damage on that road is not covered.

 That didn’t stop the tons of cars (all rentals) that I saw from driving up the road (this was during early April, so I can only imagine how many more there are during peak season) As long as you go slow and try to avoid big rocks and ditches you should be fine!